dlaydon/MERS_VacTrees/README.md

 ## Data

 The directory [Data](./Data) contains the anonymised line list data required to replicate our results.
+If running elsewhere (e.g. a cluster), then ensure there is a folder named `Data` within the directory where the executable is located.

 ## Running